nevindnl/chess/README.md

 Similarly, for the minimizing player with the choice of two moves `a'` and `b'`, if we calculate after choosing `b'` that the maximizing player can force a game state with a value `> minimax(a')`, then `minimax(b') > minimax(a')`, the minimizing player would never choose `b'`, and we can stop evaluating the subtree after `b'` for the maximizing player.

-The implementation of alpha-beta pruning is simple: each node calls minimax with two parameters `alpha` and `beta` that represent the best values already found for the maximizer and minimizer, respectively, beginning from that node.
+The implementation of alpha-beta pruning is simple: each node calls minimax with two parameters `alpha` and `beta` that represent the best values already found for the maximizing player and the minimizing player, respectively, beginning from that node.

 When it is the maximizing player's turn, if a move can force a higher minimax value, `alpha` is updated.
 When it is the minimizing player's turn, if a move can force a lower minimax value, `beta` is updated.